4d/docs/docs/API/OutGoingMessageClass.md

 ---

-The `OutGoingMessageClass` class allows you to handle [messages returned by your application] in response to `HTTP GET` requests processed by your custom HTTP handler.
+The `OutGoingMessageClass` class allows you to handle [messages returned by your application] in response to `HTTP GET` requests processed by functions declared using the [`onHttpGet`](../ORDA/ordaClasses.md#onhttpget-keyword) keyword.
 Such requests are used, for example, to implement file downloading feature.

-An instance of this class is built on 4D Server and sent to the browser by the [4D REST Server].
+An instance of this class is built on 4D Server and sent to the browser by the [4D REST Server](../REST/gettingStarted.md).

 If the response is of type OutgoingMessage, the REST server does not return an object but the object instance of the OutgoingMessage class